Registan Square in Samarkand

 Transportation within Samarkand

-Many of the monuments in Samarkand are at walkable distance.
-Google maps work very well and you can easily navigate and walk around the city.
+Many of the monuments in Samarkand are within walking distance.
+Google Maps works well, and you can easily navigate and walk around the city.

-However, if you do not like walking then Samarkand has a good network of taxis.
-The taxis here are really cheap and you can easily hire them using the Yandex Go app.
+However, if you do not like walking, then Samarkand has a good network of taxis.
+The taxis here are cheap, and you can easily hire them using the Yandex Go app.
 Yandex Go in Uzbekistan is a similar service to Uber or Ola.
-The fare for the taxis can be paid by cash and the drivers are very friendly and safe in spite of having the language barriers.
+The taxi fare can be paid in cash, and the drivers are amiable and safe despite the language barrier.

 Where to stay in Samarkand?

-If you are a budgeted traveler, then you can consider staying at hostels like Heartland Hostel, Chashma Hostel or Hostel Muborak.
+If you are a budgeted traveller, you can consider staying at hostels like Heartland Hostel, Chashma Hostel or Hostel Muborak.
 The beds at the dorms in these hostels start from $20 per night.

-The city also has many comfortable and luxury stays.
-I stayed at Zarafshon Parkside Hotel during my travel in Samarkand which was a nice and comfortable stay.
+The city also has many comfortable and luxurious stays.
+I stayed at the Zarafshon Parkside Hotel while travelling in Samarkand, which was a pleasant and comfortable stay.
 You can also consider staying at Movenpick Hotel, Hotel DiliMah Premium, and Hilton Garden Inn (recommended).

 Zarafshon Parkside Hotel

-During my visit to Samarkand, I stayed at Zarafshon Parkside Hotel which is one of the luxury hotels in the city.
-Located just 10 minutes car ride from Registan Square, this hotel is a great option to experience comfort in the middle of the city.
+During my visit to Samarkand, I stayed at Zarafshon Parkside Hotel, one of the city’s luxury hotels.
+Located just a 10-minute car ride from Registan Square, this hotel is a great option to experience comfort in the middle of the city.

-The hotel is housed in the 19th century huge mansion with clean and luxury rooms.
+The hotel is housed in a 19th-century mansion with clean and luxury rooms.
 They have an in-house restaurant with a fitness centre, garden and a swimming pool.
 The staff members are very polite and professional.

 Zarafshon Parkside Samarkand